darkinnn/darkinnn/README.md

 - 👋 Hi, I’m @darkinnn
-- 👀 I’m interested in work websites
+- 👀 I'm interested in working on websites
 - 🌱 I’m currently learning automation
 - 📫 How to reach me darkinnn1@gmail.com